huytd/everyday/DEVLOG.md

 };
 ```

-What happen if `a` is still `undefined` at runtime?
+What happens if `a` is still `undefined` at runtime?
 Your program will crash, of course.

 # 12.31.2021 - Next.js/Handle Optional Subpath